 Clem is a white middle-class TV producer of moral sensibility (she produced one show about FGM and another about the adolescent mental health unit in Scotland).
 Her desperation for a child, however, leads her and her husband, Josh, down the slippery slope of paid surrogacy.
-Their baby will have four parents: a biological father (Josh), an adopted mother (Clem), a biological mother (an anonymous Russian egg donor) and an Indian surrogate named Lakshmi.
+Their baby technically will have four parents: a biological father (Josh), an adopted mother (Clem), a biological mother (the anonymous Russian egg donor) and an Indian surrogate (an impoverished young woman named Lakshmi).
 The couple go through a seemingly trustworthy agency that allows Skype conversations with the surrogate.
-These sessions work to reassure the couple that Lakshmi’s conditions are satisfactory, and her own two small children are safely in the care of their father during her nine-month stay at the clinic.
+These video calls work to reassure the couple that Lakshmi’s conditions are satisfactory, and her own two small children are safely in the care of their father during her nine-month stay at the clinic.
 The backdrop of the drama features Clem’s ageing socialist father whose health is in great decline, rendering the need for a home caretaker.

 Following a brief intro, the play opens to a very typical mother-daughter conversation.
 The pair bicker over the mother’s home-baked kale crisps and the prospect of the daughter’s ‘crow’ tattoo, setting up the expectation for a play about the perfect family.
 All is changed by the mother’s sudden, puzzling question: “Which school do you go to?” revealing a sense of estrangement that contradicts their earlier familiarity.
 The mother spontaneously bursts into tears and sharply questions her daughter “Are you a crow?
 Are you here?” to which the daughter eerily responds “I’m here […] I’ll make up for all the others”.

-The strongest scenes are between Lakshmi (Salma Hoque) and the daughter (Hannah Rae).
+The strongest scenes are between Lakshmi and the daughter.
 The duo finish each other’s sentences, alternate phrases and words, and repeat gothic descriptions of a crow as a way to articulate Lakshmi’s trauma.

-Scenes with the caretaker, Oni (played by Lorna Brown), offer pleasant moments of comedic relief.
+Scenes with the father’s caretaker, Oni, offer pleasant moments of comedic relief.
 However, she is anything but a throwaway stock character.
-She shrewdly analyses the family’s complicated situation.
-She perceives that the couple chose a Russian ovum to produce a white child who ‘looks like them’.
-She is also the one to voice the fact that Indian surrogates lack legal protection.
+Rather, she shrewdly analyses the family’s complicated situation.
+She perceives that the couple chose a Russian ovum to produce a child who ‘looks like them’ (i.e. one with white skin).
+She is also the one to first voice the issue that Indian surrogates lack legal protection.
 Clem’s cordial and occasionally frosty dialogue with the carer in conjunction with Josh’s eventual denouncement of Oni’s ‘immigrant’ status offer a comment on the undervalued work of (African) immigrants in Britain.
-The irony of course being that Oni’s relationship with the father is vastly more intimate than Clem’s, who remains awkward and helpless during her father’s emotional breakdown, and eventually reduces their relationship to the occasional Skype call.
+The irony of course being that Oni’s relationship with the father is vastly more intimate than Clem’s.
+For example, Clem remains awkward and helpless during her father’s emotional breakdown, and eventually reduces their relationship to the occasional Skype call.

 Gabriella Slade’s set design is minimalist, and looks like the most basic page of an IKEA catalogue.
 However, this bare layout is effective, as it allows the characters to engulf and dress the space, until the empty setting is filled by the pressing weight of the intense emotion.
 The set features a projection screen, which has the potential to be an interesting component, but is ultimately used too infrequently, rendering its existence superfluous.
 An excellent feature is the transparent sliding doors that separate her father’s home from the centre stage, allowing the audience to visualise Clem’s compartmentalisation.
 Her distraught daughter, however, collapses these boundaries as she obtrusively opens and closes the sliding doors at her whim, until all of Clem’s anxieties about her father, her infertility and the surrogacy bleed into one.

 Another interesting feature is the use of paint.
 Clem paints one wall with a sample yellow strip.
 The heavily pregnant surrogate then finishes painting the entire wall, while the daughter verbalises the conditions of Lakshmi’s abuse.
-Just as Clem’s choice led to the physical labour of Lakshmi, her decision also led to a type of overwhelming emotional labour.
+Just as Clem’s choice led to the physical labour of Lakshmi, her decision also led to a type of overwhelming emotional labour for Lakshmi.

-This play is a little too true to the etymology of hysteria – ‘suffering in the womb’ – as it delves into the heartbreak of infertile Clem.
+This play is a little too true to the etymology of hysteria as it delves into the heartbreak of infertile Clem.
 Towards the end of the play, the husband conveys that Clem’s period used to spur on suicidal tendencies.
-This confession does not add much – the audience would have felt just as sympathetic towards Clem’s position without this addition.
+This confession does not add much – the audience would have felt just as sympathetic towards Clem’s desire for a child without this addition.
 In actual fact, the mention disrupts the character development of Clem, as her previously linear progression into mental decay now becomes somewhat erratic.

 Overall, despite the need of some structural polishing, Vivienne Franzmann provides a hard-hitting play about the ethics of paid surrogacy, fearlessly tackling issues of identity, exploitation and abuse.